IllestBrewery4580/css-cv-project-IllestBrewery4580/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/NOFSrM7b)
 # CSS Resume Assignment

 In this assignment, you will style a resume website using CSS.
+I made a copy of this because I need to put it in to a Google Doc for the class to see.

 ---